FAOFreitas/exQTL/README.md

-# eQTpLot
+# exQTL

 ## Visualization of Colocalization Between eQTL and GWAS Data
-eQTpLot is an intuitive and user-friendly R package developed for the visualization of colocalization between eQTL and GWAS data. eQTpLot takes as input standard GWAS and eQTL summary statistics, and optional pairwise LD information, to generate a series of plots visualizing colocalization, correlation, and enrichment between eQTL and GWAS signals for a given gene-trait pair.
-With eQTpLot, investigators can easily generate a series of customizable plots clearly illustrating, for a given gene-trait pair:
+exQTL is an intuitive and user-friendly R package developed for the visualization of colocalization between eQTL and GWAS data. exQTL takes as input standard GWAS and eQTL summary statistics, and optional pairwise LD information, to generate a series of plots visualizing colocalization, correlation, and enrichment between eQTL and GWAS signals for a given gene-trait pair.
+With exQTL, investigators can easily generate a series of customizable plots clearly illustrating, for a given gene-trait pair:

 <ol>
 <li>colocalization between GWAS and eQTL signals</li>